 13 Things We Learned About Legal Web Marketing In 2013

-Pulling from that collective knowledge, our team wanted to share 13 of the most important techniques and facts we have observed about legal Web marketing in 2013.
+Pulling from the collective knowledge gathered last year, here is 13 of the most important techniques and facts observed about legal Web marketing in 2013.

 SEO Data Analyst Breonna Lewis kicks off the list: